 In simple words, Final Dividend is the dividend announced by the Company after the preparation of the final accounts and usually announced during the Annual General Meeting of the Company.

-- It is generally larger than the interim dividend.
-This is because the Company tends to be little conservative during the financial year until it gets the annual accounts i.e revenues and expenditures for the year.
+- Final Dividend is generally more significant than the interim dividend.
+It is because the Company tends to be little conservative during the financial year until it gets the annual accounts, i.e., revenues and expenditures for the year.

 - After the Company knows its profits for the financial year, it chooses to retain some portion for future business needs while remaining is distributed amongst the shareholders as the final dividend.